Do any of these describe you?

 Many people suffer from sleep problems.
 About one third of adults have experienced insomnia, and about half of those who report insomnia endure it on a regular, long-term basis.

 I have been trained in an insomnia treatment program that was developed and tested at Harvard Medical school.
 I will teach you how to enhance the sleep system in your brain, thereby helping you to set the stage for sleep to occur more easily.
 As a cognitive-behavioral therapy (CBT) approach, we will focus on changing the thoughts and behaviors that are causing your insomnia.
-CBT has been found to be more effective than sleeping pills, and, in
+CBT has been found to be more effective than sleeping pills, and, in fact can be used to eliminate the use of sleeping pills.
+I will teach you skills that can help you obtain greater control over your sleep and body, breaking the cycle of insomnia and allowing for a more consistent better night’s sleep.

 About me